kobinkempe/bound.less/README.md

 # bound.less

 Vector-based drawing and diagramming web application with infinite zooming capabilites developed by Michael Sawchuk, Kobin Kempe, Anuja Mehta, and Nolan Raghu.
+We used:

+* Google Firebase Authentication and Hosting
+* Google Firebase Realtime Database and Storage
+* npm
+* React.js
+* Two.js

 The website is usable, and zoomable to the limits of an SVG file, but a few weeks of work are needed for its full capabilities.
 Next steps include:

 * Updating the design, especially the toolbar icons and dynamically sizing the toolbar
 * Improving autosave so it works as expected, and implementing the download tool